-P. S. A friend whom I esteem, as he is esteemed by all who know him for his amiable qualities in private life, and whom I respect, as he is justly respected by the public circle in which he moves, for his professional acquirements and industry, having done me the favour to peruse these notes, has opposed his opinion to this part of my theory so far, that although he agrees with me that the purging and vomiting are not the disease, yet he considers the oppression to be upon the circulating system, little of either vomiting or purging, showing, as it were, that the whole alimentary canal is in some degree paralysed."-Madras Report, Appendix, page 128.
-Mr. Connell's letter.

-and would call it concussion of the heart rather than of the brain.
+P. S. A friend whom I esteem, as he is esteemed by all who know him for his amiable qualities in private life, and whom I respect, as he is justly respected by the public circle in which he moves, for his professional acquirements and industry, having done me the favor to peruse these notes, has opposed his opinion to this part of my theory, so far, that although he agrees with me that the purging and vomiting are not the disease, yet he considers the oppression to be upon the circulating system, and would call it concussion of the heart, rather than of the brain.

-The arguments advanced at random in conversation are too crude and undigested to be regularly stated and combated; but my reader will understand his theory when I mention, that he applies the term concussion of the heart to the syncope which follows bloodletting, in opposition to the commonly received opinion, perhaps more clearly laid down by Cullen (1174-1177) than any where else, that it is a diminution of the energy of the brain.
-It is not, however, fair to publish another's ideas, and it is unnecessary to combat unpublished opinions; further, since it would require a long chapter to discuss the subject, it is fortunately uncalled for here, by our being in point of fact agreed as to essentials, both believing the disease itself to be some as yet unexplained shock upon the vital principle, and that the discharges are the effort of nature to relieve itself by its own sanitary opera-This is all I ask to be granted; for of the tions. rest I know no more than those who have gone before me, and that is saying, I know, as little as is possible.
+The arguments advanced at random in conversation are too crude and undigested to be regularly stated and combated; but my reader will understand his theory when I mention, that he applies the term concussion of the heart to the syncope which follows blood-letting, in opposition to the commonly received opinion, perhaps more clearly laid down by Cullen (1174-1177) than any where else, that it is a diminution of the energy of the brain.
+It is not however fair to publish another's ideas, and it is unnecessary to combat unpublished opinions: further, since it would require a long chapter to discuss the subject, it is fortunately uncalled for here, by our being in point of fact agreed as to essentials, both believing the disease itself to be some, as yet unexplained, shock upon the vital principle, and that the discharges are the effort of nature to relieve itself by its own sanitary operations.
+This is all I ask to be granted; for of the rest I know no more than those who have gone before me, and that is saying I know as little as is possible.

-The ignorance in which we lie respecting the heart, its nervous energy, its powers, and its place in the system, may perhaps be best set forth by the circumstance, that of nine writers on the subject, Keil, Michelot, Jurine, Robinson, Morgan, Hales, Sauvages, Cheselden, and Borelli; the first estimates the force with which the heart acts on the blood at a few ounces only; and the others, at different increasing powers, until the last has raised it to one hundred and eighty thousand pounds!
+The ignorance in which we lie respecting the heart, its nervous energy, its powers, and its place in the system, may perhaps be best set forth by the circumstance, that of nine writers on the subject, Keil, Michelot, Jurine, Robinson, Morgan, Hales, Sauvages, Cheselden, and Borelli\; the first estimates the force with which the heart acts on the blood at a few ounces only; and the others, at different increasing powers, until the last has raised it to one hundred and eighty thousand pounds!
 With this discrepancy on a subject, which the parties severally imagine themselves to have proved satisfactorily by imposing experiments, of how little value are speculative reasoning, or mere matter of opinion!
-Many cruel experiments on living animals show that the heart may be meddled with more than the brain, without extinguishing life; and in the histories of sufferings endured by malefactors put to death with torture, we read of cases where the victim has a momentary sense and motion after the extraction of his heart.
+Many cruel experiments on living animals shew that the heart may be meddled with more than the brain, without extinguishing life; and in the histories of sufferings endured by malefactors put to death with torture, we read of cases where the victim has a momentary sense and motion after the extraction of his heart.
 Amongst others, Lord Verulam mentions the case of a poor creature undergoing the butchery of the "good old times" for treason, who was heard by the bystanders to repeat three or four words in prayer, when his heart, torn from his body, was smoking in the grasp of the executioner.

-Richeraud's Physiology-53rd.
+\ Richeraud's Physiology-53d.